Session

 The Org Chart Won't Save You: Operating Models for Teams Where AI Does Real Work

-AI maturity is forcing a structural rethink of engineering organisations.
-Not a tooling upgrade — a rethink of who does what, who decides what, and how fast those decisions can travel.
-I started writing about this when I noticed that the teams adopting AI agents most aggressively were also the ones where coordination was breaking down fastest.
-Ceremonies built for human-speed iteration couldn't absorb machine-speed execution.
-The org chart hadn't changed, but the work inside it had changed completely.
+AI maturity demands a structural rethink of engineering organisations.
+A rethink of who does what, who decides what, how fast those decisions travel.
+I started writing about this when I noticed the teams adopting AI agents most aggressively were also where coordination collapsed fastest.
+Ceremonies built for human-speed iteration buckled under machine-speed execution.
+The org chart stayed the same.
+The work inside it changed completely.

-This talk is the operating model that came out of that observation.
-It covers how product management changes when agents surface architectural trade-offs before sprint planning even starts — the PM doesn't disappear, the PM moves upstream toward intent.
-How team topology shifts from pipeline stages to autonomous cells that carry full context.
-How you codify security, cost, and capacity constraints so agents can move fast without humans becoming a bottleneck — or a rubber stamp.
+This talk presents the operating model that came out of that observation.
+It covers how product management changes when agents surface architectural trade-offs before sprint planning starts.
+The PM moves upstream toward intent.
+How team topology shifts from pipeline stages to autonomous cells carrying full context.
+How you codify security, cost, and capacity constraints so agents move fast while humans stay clear of the bottleneck seat.

-The model draws on what I call the ISEE principles — Intent, Structure, Execution, Evidence — born from 28 years of engineering work and three years of advising engineering leaders on AI-driven development, from coding assistants to agentic platform engineering.
+The model builds on what I call the ISEE principles (Intent, Structure, Execution, Evidence), drawn from 30 years of engineering work and recent years advising engineering leaders on AI-driven development, from coding assistants to agentic platform engineering.
 You'll see what broke when organisations got the human-AI boundaries wrong, what they changed, and the specific patterns that held up across teams of five and teams of fifty.

-You'll leave with a concrete way to evaluate your own org structure against the reality that AI doesn't just write code — it reshapes who decides what, and when they decide it.
+You'll leave with a concrete way to evaluate your own org structure against a simple reality: AI reshapes who decides what, and when they decide it.

 Takeaways: